Damntoochill/Learning-ML/README.md

 ## Day 7 : January 31, 2019

 **Today's Progress** : Learnt how to deal with time series.
 Tried to do a project on air passengers prediction using ARIMA.
 But couldn't complete.
 I will continue with the same tomorrow.
+I got the project from this [link](https://www.kaggle.com/freespirit08/time-series-for-beginners-with-arima) and tried to learn the process.

 **Link of work** : [Commit](https://github.com/GopiMindgloer/Learning-ML/blob/master/Air_Passengers_Prediction.ipynb)